tonymm81/table_project/README.md

 - wlan devices button works fine. buttons are controlling to correct function. i insert buttons to json library and make them to graphics with for loop. this how i can save devices name to value what we send to function where we change devices state

-plan: next we do controlling to devices. i have to make window where we can change the devices state. also to bulps we have to make a slider on colors and brightness.
+plan: next we do controlling to devices. i have to make window where we can change the devices state. also to bulps we have to make a slider on colors and brightness. also we have to do error handling whenwe check the wlan device status.
+bug: fix button letter sizes